getify/You-Dont-Know-JS/async & performance/apB.md

 .val( .. );
 ```

-So, you just define the sequence by chaining off the observable.
+So, you just define the sequence by chaining off the Observable.
 That's easy, huh?

-In F/RP, the stream of events typically channels through a set of functional transforms, like `scan(..)`, `map(..)`, `reduce(..)`, etc. With reactive sequences, each event channels through a new instance of the sequence.
-Let's provide a more concrete example:
+In F/RP, the stream of events typically channels through a set of functional transforms, like `scan(..)`, `map(..)`, `reduce(..)`, and so on.
+With reactive sequences, each event channels through a new instance of the sequence.
+Let's look at a more concrete example:

 ```js
 ASQ.react( function setup(next){